Wilkon-Unternehmensgruppe/Hotel/InterCity-Braunschweig/HotelSpecifications.md

   - **Before End Of Day**
     - *Search Room* > *One Click on Room or Name* > *Options* > *Fixed Charges* > *Choose Once if its for One Time or Daily for the Whole Stay* > *Trn.
 Code* > *Amount is 15 Euro* > *Ok* > *Close* > *Double Click on the Name or the Room to go To Reservation Mask* > *Item Inv.
 Arrow Down* > *New* > *Item Code* > *Choose Dog Bowl* > *Ok* > *Ok* > *and Start Creating a Trace for it , Opera will ask you for creating a Trace*
   - **After End Of Day**
-    - *Same Scenario as Breakfast after End Of Day*
+    - Same Scenario as Breakfast after End Of Day
+  - **Setting a Trace for Dog Bowl** is the same as Green Option Traces , with the Difference that we set this Trace for the Whole stay from the Day of Arrival til the Day of Checking Out
 - ### **Setting Green Option with It's Trace**
   - *we don't Consider Arrival Date and Departure Date and Maximum Givin Green Option are 3 no Matter how long the stay*
     - *In the Reservation Mask* > *Item Inv.
 Arrow Down* > *New* > *Item Code* > *GO* > *Ok*